 Composite resin made of smooth glass and plastic particles fills the hole left by tooth decay without taking away from the overall appearance of your teeth.
 Tooth-colored fillings are also a more conservative solution to amalgam, keeping more of your healthy tooth structure intact.
-Dr. Hendricksen provides white fillings at Hendricksen Dentistry.
+Dr. Hendricksen and Dr. White provides white fillings at Hendricksen Dentistry.

 Comparing Tooth-Colored vs. Silver Fillings

 What’s the difference between tooth-colored and silver filings?
 Method of placement, sensitivity, and appearance are some of the most significant.

 The most noticeable difference between white and silver fillings is, of course, in their appearance.
 A silver filling is visible forever.
 But with composite resin’s precise color-matching guide, your dentist can select a shade that closely matches your surrounding tooth enamel.

 Placement is also different between the two options.
 To place a silver filling, your dentist has to remove a larger portion of your tooth than is required with composite resin fillings.
 But more of your healthy tooth structure remains where it should be with a white filling, and bonding the composite material actually restores up to 90 percent of the tooth’s original strength.

 Because composite resin can better withstand changes in temperature than dental amalgam, they are less sensitive to heat and cold.
 And with less constricting and expanding, the tooth structure surrounding the filling gets a break from excess pressure that can cause enamel to break or weaken.